 How to Select Hatching Eggs

 The first step in hatching eggs is selecting the right ones.
 To ensure success, cracked or damaged eggs should be discarded.
-Candling is a process that can help distinguish viable eggs from non-viable ones.
-Candling involves shining a light through the egg to see if a chick is growing inside.
-Here's how to do it:
+Candling distinguishes viable eggs from non-viable ones:

-1. Use a small lamp with a 60-watt flood light bulb installed.
+• Use a small lamp with a 60-watt flood-light bulb installed.

-4. Observe the egg and check for a bacteria ring, a porous or cracked shell, or a growing chick with blood vessels.
+• Look for a bacteria ring, a porous or cracked shell, or a growing chick with visible blood vessels.

 Egg Care and Storage

 If eggs need to be stored before they go into the incubator, they must be kept below room temperature.
-Fresh eggs up to five days old can remain at a temperature in the low 60s.
-If the eggs must wait longer than five days before hatching, place them in the refrigerator in an egg carton.
-Prop the egg carton at a 45-degree angle to increase the eggs' chance of hatching.
-They can stay in the refrigerator for up to two weeks.
+Fresh eggs up to five days old can remain at temperatures in the low-60 °F range.
+If the eggs must wait longer than five days, refrigerate them in a carton tipped 45 ° to improve hatchability.
+Eggs can stay refrigerated for up to two weeks.

 How to Build an Inexpensive Incubator

-2. Remove the glass from a 5-by-7-inch picture frame, and glue it to the inside of the cooler to create a window.
+2. Glue the glass from a 5 × 7-inch picture frame inside the cooler as a viewing window.

-3. Cover the bottom of the cooler with a 1-inch layer of aquarium gravel or sand and pour 2 tablespoons of water inside.
+3. Cover the bottom with a 1-inch layer of aquarium gravel or sand and add 2 Tbsp of water.

 4. Place a thermometer, a 15-watt bulb, and a hygrometer inside.

-5. Regulate the temperature and humidity for three days before placing the eggs inside.
+5. Regulate temperature and humidity for three days before placing the eggs inside.

 Incubating Conditions

-The three most important factors for success in the incubator, besides fertile eggs, are turning, temperature, and humidity.
-To ensure success:
+The three most important factors for success—beyond fertile eggs—are turning, temperature, and humidity:

 Sanitation

-Sanitation is extremely important for anything that will be in contact with hatching eggs.
-Before handling eggs or using an incubator, make sure to wash your hands thoroughly.
-The incubator should be cleaned and disinfected with a diluted bleach solution:
+Sanitation is critical for anything in contact with hatching eggs.
+Wash hands thoroughly before handling eggs or equipment.
+Clean and disinfect incubators with a diluted bleach solution:

-1. Dilute a quarter cup of household bleach into a gallon of water.
+• Mix ¼ cup household bleach with 1 gallon of water.

-2. Wash out the inside of the incubator, including the lid and any tools.
+• Wash the inside of the incubator, lid, and any tools.

 Troubleshooting Failures